IbraheemRodrigues/ibraheemrodrigues.github.io/about.md

 # Hi!
 I'm Ibraheem Rodrigues, aka OBAN

-Based in London, I've been intrigued by coding, making and electronics ever since my first experiences with a Raspberry Pi at age 9, I've .
+Based in London, I've been intrigued by coding, making and electronics ever since my first experiences with a Raspberry Pi at age 9.
 I mainly work in Python, but also use JavaScript quite a bit.
 I've also done some work in Godot and Django.
 I've built this website with Jekyll to document the projects I've been working on.

 Director of [BEM7](https://bem7.tk), a spoof company me and my friends run.